prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise6.md

-# Exercise 6: Share Your Observations
+# Part 6: Share Your Observations

 ## Introduction